Slope86/QIRT/docs/reference/index.md

 ## Support

 If you encounter any issues or have questions about using QIRT, please file an issue on our [GitHub repository](https://github.com/Slope86/QIRT/issues) or reach out to our community support channels.

----

-Remember to check back regularly for updates, as we continually improve and expand QIRT's capabilities.